Isotopes of cobalt: List of isotopes

-Use of cobalt radioisotopes in medicine
+Stellar nucleosynthesis of cobalt-56

+One of the terminal nuclear reactions in stars prior to supernova produces ^{56}Ni. ^{56}Ni then decays to ^{56}Co, which then decays to ^{56}Fe.
+These decays power the luminosity displayed in light decay curves.
+Both the light decay and radioactive decay curves are expected to be exponential.
+Therefore, the light decay curve should give an indication of the nuclear reactions powering it.
+This has been confirmed by observation of bolometric light decay curves for SN 1987A.
+Between 600 and 800 days after SN1987A occurred, the bolometric light curve decreased at an exponential rate with half-life values from 68.6 days to 69.6 days.
+The rate at which the luminosity decreased closely matched that expected of exponential decay of ^{56}Co.

+Cobalt-57

 Cobalt-57 (^{57}Co or Co-57) is used in medical tests; it is used as a radiolabel for vitamin B_{12} uptake.
 It is useful for the Schilling test.

+^{57}Co is used as a source in Mössbauer spectroscopy of iron-containing samples.
+Electron capture by ^{57}Co forms an excited state of the ^{57}Fe nucleus, which in turn decays to the ground state with the emission of a gamma ray.
+Measurement of the gamma-ray spectrum provides information about the chemical state of the iron atom in the sample.

+Cobalt-60

 Cobalt-60 (^{60}Co or Co-60) is used in radiotherapy.
 It produces two gamma rays with energies of 1.17 MeV and 1.33 MeV.
 The ^{60}Co source is about 2 cm in diameter and as a result produces a geometric penumbra, making the edge of the radiation field fuzzy.
 The metal has the unfortunate habit of producing fine dust, causing problems with radiation protection.
-The ^{60}Co source is useful for about 5 years but even after this point is still very radioactive, and so cobalt machines have fallen from favor in the Western world where linacs are common.
+The ^{60}Co source is useful for about 5 years but even after this point is still very radioactive, and so cobalt machines have fallen from favor in the Western world where linacs are more usual.